7 Tips on Crafting Virtual Workplaces from Work Shouldn’t Suck

 Work.
 Shouldn’t.
 Suck. promotes people-centric organizational design for thriving workplaces.
 And these days, workplaces are increasingly going fully virtual, often in the span of days or weeks.
 How do we make sure that the transition sucks as little as possible?

 Founded and operated by members of the Fractured Atlas People team, Work.
 Shouldn’t.
-Suck. provides resources and works with companies and organizations using a people-centric organizational design tools for creating diverse, inclusive, and equitable workplaces.
+Suck. provides resources and works with companies and organizations using people-centric organizational design tools for creating diverse, inclusive, and equitable workplaces.

 On their most recent podcast episode, host and Fractured Atlas Chief Operating Officer Tim Cynova chats with Chief Technology Officer Shawn Anderson, Associate Director of People Operations Nicola Carpenter, Senior DevOps Engineer Andrew Hanson, and Chief External Relations Officer Lauren Ruffin.

 They talk through building a successful virtual workplace, managing boundaries and setting expectations, security concerns, and how the COVID-19 pandemic forces organizations to have conversations about workplace culture that many probably should have already been having about accessibility, virtual communication, and more.

 Take a listen to the full episode below.
 Or, if you don’t have time to listen to the full episode right now, check out some of the high-level takeaways we’re still thinking about.

 1. Iterate to Ensure a Successful Virtual Workplace